haskone/dummy_connections_fe_client/README.md

-# Demo client for one demo flask API
+# Connections Web Client Demo

 Client for [this API BE](https://github.com/haskone/dummy_connections_be) that does the following: